-After almost ten years of leading the college group, Robert and Stefanie Herber felt God speak to their hearts to launch a multi-ethnic church in the heart of San Diego.
-They shared the dream with some close couple friends Jonathan and Suzanne Lair, Kendall and Shelly Laughlin, and Kirk and Lisa McCown as well as Joel Sanders, Abby Seibert, Yvonne Araujo and Amy Barnard who all sensed God leading them to uproot and move to the West Coast.
+After almost ten years of leading a flourishing college group, Robert and Stefanie Herber felt God speak to their hearts to launch a multi-ethnic church in the heart of San Diego.
+They shared the dream with some close friends who all sensed God leading them to uproot and move to the San Diego.
 They took a risk knowing that God would do an amazing thing.

-In the Spring of January 2008 the first lifegroup was launched in the Herber home on Hewlett Dr. just one block away from San Diego State Campus.
-From the first day God brought together an ethnically diverse group.
-The group started with mostly college age people many of whom were encountering God personally for the first time.
-Soon people from the inner city, gang-types, homeless, skaters, and others began to join us as well.
-After several months we had outgrown meeting in a home and felt led to launch a public worship service.
+In January 2008, the first lifegroup was launched in the Herber home just one block away from San Diego State Campus.
+From the first day, God brought together an ethnically diverse group.
+This early Lifegroup started with mostly college students, but soon people from the inner city (gang members, the homeless, skaters, and others) began to jump in as well.
+After 5 months, this first group outgrew meeting in a home and the leaders of All Peoples felt led to launch a public worship service.

-We were graciously welcomed by the administration of Horrace Mann Middle School and had our first public gathering on June 30th of 2008.
-Soon families both young and old as well as many young professionals began to join us.
-Many youth were touched too, as the church jumped in to serve this inner city school.
+This growing community was graciously welcomed by the administration of Horace Mann Middle School and had its first public gathering on June 22, 2008.
+It was at this transition that families both young and old as well as many young professionals began to join.
+All Peoples began to serve Horace Mann and this served as a connecting point to many youth.
 Since that point, the church has grown quickly to represent people of all ages, all economic strata, and numerous ethnicities.

 2009-2011: Launch of New Ministries

-To facilitate what God was doing in San Diego we began to launch new ministries to meet different needs in our church.
+To facilitate what God was doing in San Diego, new ministries were launched to meet different needs in the church:

-- The All Peoples School of Transformation, our full-time ministry and discipleship training school (2009)
+- The All Peoples School of Transformation, a full-time ministry and discipleship training school (2009)

 - The Restoration House women’s recovery ministry (2011)